ScooloV/bbpedia/docs/core_rules.md

 the halftime and fulltime banquets for the players.
 The delicious aromas emanating from the team's dugout
 ![](media/core_rules/image306.jpg)all too often distract the opposition as much as they invigorate your players!
-At the start of both the firrst and second half, after step 2 but before step 3 of the Start of Drive sequence, roll three D6.
+At the start of both the first and second half, after step 2 but before step 3 of the Start of Drive sequence, roll three D6.
 For each roll of a 4+, your team is so inspired they gain an extra team re-roll for